prabasajee/Travel-Safety-Weather-Dashboard/README.md

 # Travel Safety & Weather Dashboard

-A comprehensive web application that provides travelers with essential safety information, weather conditions, and country details for informed travel decisions.
+A comprehensive web application that provides travelers with essential safety information,## 🔐 Authentication Setup

+For detailed authentication setup and testing instructions, see the **[Authentication Guide](AUTHENTICATION_GUIDE.md)**.

+The authentication system includes:
+- User registration with email verification
+- Secure Firebase authentication
+- Protected routes and API endpoints
+- Complete testing procedures

+## 🚀 Deployment

+This project is configured for automatic deployment to GitHub Pages using GitHub Actions.

+### Quick Deployment:
+1. **Push to GitHub**: Commit your changes to the `main` branch
+2. **Configure Secrets**: Add Firebase configuration as repository secrets
+3. **Enable Pages**: Set GitHub Pages source to "GitHub Actions"
+4. **Deploy**: Automatic deployment on every push

+For detailed deployment instructions, see the **[Deployment Guide](DEPLOYMENT_GUIDE.md)**.

+### Live Demo:
+🌐 **[View Live Application](https://prabasajee.github.io/Travel-Safety-Weather-Dashboard/)**conditions, and country details for informed travel decisions.

 ## 📋 Project Overview